OmrM/Apiary-Management-App/README.md

 # Apiary Management app
 This project is a work-in-progress.
 It's a beekeeping app made with React Native and the AWS SDK.
 I'm trying to stick to using Hooks and functional programming for this project, which has been a struggle because a lot of examples and documentation online use class-based implementations.
 I am still refactoring code while working on adding features so, some of my code is still a little disorganized and redundant.
-I still need to modularize a lot of my components and their styles, but all this is on my Kanban board.
+I still need to modularize a lot of my components and their styles, but all this is on the to-do section of my Kanban board.

 ![Alt Text](https://github.com/OmrM/Apiary-Management-App/blob/main/Demo%20Images/HomePage.png)